fgiova/aws-signature/README.md

 * `date` - The date to sign the request for.
 If not specified, the date will be now

 #### Returns
-The signature of the request, as a string.
+`Signer.request` - The signature of the request, as a string.

 ## License
 Licensed under [MIT](./LICENSE).